jdforrester/mediawiki-extensions-TemplateData/Specification.md

 List of groups of parameters that can be used together.

 Authors MUST ensure that the `sets` object maps to `Set` objects.
 Authors MAY include a parameter in multiple `Set` objects.
-Authors are NOT REQUIRED to reference each parameter in the `sets` object.
+Authors are NOT REQUIRED to reference each parameter in any of the `Set` objects.

+Consumer MAY encourage users to add, edit or remove parameters in the groups specified in this array.

 ### 3.2 Param
 * Value: `Object`